Facebook Ad Account Disabled: Best Up-To-Date Solutions For 2025

 According to Facebook’s guidelines, actions that can be seen as attempts to evade enforcement comprise:

-- Running ads with no clear business goals with multiple ad accounts.
+• Running ads with no clear business goals across multiple ad accounts.

 Violating networks or associations